EPDM vs TPO Roofing: Which Is Better For You?

 Learn More About Flat Roofs

 Both EPDM and TPO roofing systems have their advantages and disadvantages, making them suitable for different situations.
 Consider your specific needs, budget, and aesthetic preferences when making your decision.
 Consulting with a professional roofing contractor can also provide valuable insights and help you make an informed choice for your property’s roofing needs.
+Additionally, PVC roofing systems are another option for flat roofs, known for their durability and better seam integrity compared to TPO and EPDM.

 At G. Cannon Roofing, we are here to help you choose the right roofing system for you.
-Contact us today for a free estimate for your roofing process!

 Father and son outside house, enjoying a stress-free cup of coffee.